sigven/cpsr/pkgdown/index.md

 <br>

 The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets germline variants** identified from next-generation sequencing **in the context of cancer predisposition**.
 The workflow is integrated with the framework that underlies [Personal Cancer Genome Reporter - PCGR ](https://github.com/sigven/pcgr).
-While *PCGR* is primarily intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.
+While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

 *CPSR* accepts a query file with raw germline variant calls(SNVs/InDels) from a single sample, encoded in the [VCF format ](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-Through the use several different [virtual cancer predisposition gene panels](articles/virtual_panels.html), the user can flexibly put a restriction on which genes and findings are displayed in the cancer predisposition report.
+Through the use several different [virtual cancer predisposition gene panels](articles/virtual_panels.html), the user can flexibly put a restriction on which genes and findings are displayed in the cancer predisposition report. *CPSR* determines the clinical significance of variants through the implementation of refined ACMG-AMP variant classification criteria.

 Snapshots of sections in the cancer predisposition genome report: